-Joanna Zadrozny is a first year PhD student in the Geography Education program.
+Joanna Zadrozny is a second year PhD student in the Geography Education program.
 She has a Masters of Applied Geography - Geographic Education (2014) from Texas State University and a Bachelor of Science - Elementary Education (K-6) and Bachelor of Arts - Geography (2012) from Southern Connecticut State University.

 Her research interests include teaching and learning of geography, geo-spatial technology for pre-service teacher training, educational policy, water conservation, and sustainability.
 Her personal interest include travel and photography.
 Her advisor is Dr. Richard G. Boehm.